Perseus333/website/_blog/jekyll-first-plugin.md

 end
 ```

-But what does any of this mean?
+Now let's break it down:

-For starters you will need to specify what type of plugin you are creating.
+For starters you need to specify what type of plugin you are creating.
 Depending on the type of plugin that you are building you will need to change the `Generator` here for `Command`, `Hook` or something else.
-Just think it like different use cases require different configurations for Jekyll.
+Think it like different use cases require different configurations for Jekyll.
 If you want to generate stuff you will need to use the Generator type.
-If you need to execute custom commands, create a Command type.
+If you need to execute custom commands, use the Command type.

 For more information look into the Jekyll Docs to know exactly what each of the options does: [Your first plugin [jekyllrb.com]](https://jekyllrb.com/docs/plugins/your-first-plugin/).